SkylineCommunications/dataminer-docs/connector-help/connector_help/National_TeleConsultants_CIFS.md

 ### Creation

-This driver uses a virtual connection and does not need any user input.
+This connector uses a virtual connection and does not need any user input.

 ## Usage